ga4gh/va-spec/docs/source/modeling-foundations.rst

 Many users of the VA-Spec provide curated collections of data about a particular variant from a particular study or analysis, as opposed to higher order assertions of knowledge.
 The :ref:`GKS Core-IM<core-information-model>` defines the :ref:`Study Result <StudyResult>` class to support this use case.

-Like the Statement class, it roots a larger data structure supporting clear and precise tracking of the evidence and provenance information, and provides explicit semantics linking a variant to specific data and study context.
+Like the Statement class, it roots a larger data structure supporting clear and precise tracking of evidence and provenance information, and provides explicit semantics linking a variant to specific data and study context.
 These features of the Core-IM Study Result model are described below.

 Study Result Data Structure
 $$$$$$$$$$$$$$$$$$$$$$$$$$$